 - Conduct annual board evaluations.
 According to the above-mentioned PwC’s Survey, 48% of board directors think one or more board directors should be replaced.
 This speaks about the importance of regular board evaluations to ensure board effectiveness is on a high level.

 - Hold board meetings effectively.
-It’s important to clearly state the meetings’ agenda and focus on what should be accomplished in the defined period.
+Be it an annual board of directors meeting or regular board gatherings, it’s important to clearly state the meetings’ agenda and focus on what should be accomplished in the defined period.
 This saves board members’ time and effort, and helps them focus on the company’s objectives and prioritize critical topics for discussion.

 - Avoid micromanaging.
 Board members should understand that day-to-day organizational tasks are not their business.
 Instead, they need to focus on the long-term goals and leave the responsibility for implementation to the company’s executives.

 - Provide quality training when onboarding.
-For board members to have collective responsibility and accountability and to better perform their duties, it’s essential to clearly define board members’ duties and governance expectations.
+For board members to have collective responsibility and accountability and to better perform their duties, it’s essential to offer comprehensive board governance training that clearly defines board members’ roles, responsibilities, and governance expectations.
 This allows boards of directors to focus on achieving organizational purposes.

 - Engage shareholders.
 The results of the PwC’s Survey also display the growth of the shareholders’ engagement — 60% of board directors say that a member of their board had a direct engagement with a shareholder during the last 12 months.
 They also point out that such direct connections positively impact certain board discussions.

 - Throw informal meetings sometimes.
 The informal setting can help to get to know board members better, which, in turn, can positively impact the effectiveness of the board of directors governance.

 For-profit VS Non-profit organizations: key differences in a board of directors